Skip to main content

 - The table below gives census piece numbers, where known:

 ||H.O.
 107 / 867

 - Southwell had a parish workhouse for 84 inmates which was built on the east side of Moor Lane in Southwell in 1808.

-- In 1824, John T. BECHER promoted the formation of the "Thurgarton Hundred Incorporation" which was a union of 49 parishes (not including Southwell).
+- In 1824, John T. BECHER (who wrote the book listed in the Bibliography) promoted the formation of the "Thurgarton Hundred Incorporation" which was a union of 49 parishes (not including Southwell).
 The Incorporation built their own workhouse and operated on a basis of strict economy and supervision.
 The idle poor were discouraged in this union.
 Inmates were divided on the basis of sex and "character".
 Those judged "idle, immoral and improvident" fell into a lower category.
 The Incorporation opened its workhouse at Upton in December, 1824, to hold up to 158 inmates from 49 parishes.

 - The Thurgarton Hundred Incorporation actually operated illegally under the Gilbert Act of 1782.
-That act entitled accomodation for the old and infirm, children, but not for the able-bodied poor.
+That act entitled accommodation for the old and infirm, children, but not for the able-bodied poor.

 - After the Poor Law Amendment Act of 1834, the new Southwell Poor Law Union was enacted by the Poor Law Commissioners to take place from 25th April 1836.
 See the Peter Higganbotham Workhouse site for more information.

 - Once the new workhouse was built, the old Incorporation building was converted into a Baptist chapel.